ACTS of the MNO Synod

 Discerning Your ACTS of the MNO Synod Project

 For the period 2016-2018, the MNO Synod, like each of the Synods in ELCIC, has been gifted $200,000 from the National Church CECF fund, to use in ways that are unique in each congregation from anything ever tried there before, in order to explore what it means to participate in God’s mission in our changing world today.
-More funds have been released, and the time-frame has been extended to the end of 2019.

 There are many spiritual gifts amongst our congregation members, including dreams and ideas that when expressed through voice and acted upon, are signs of God’s unconditional love for his people.
 These expressions encourage, uplift and unify.

 A 2016 video about ACTS of the MNO

 These are The ACTS of the MNO Synod

 The book of ACTS, specifically in Acts 16:6-10 tells how Paul was guided in his steps by the Holy Spirit.
 Today the Spirit continues to move in mysterious and surprising ways, just as it did in Paul’s days.
 How exciting for God’s people.
 Let us experiment as Paul did, in faith and trust that our actions are guided by the same Spirit in our particular context.